meeroslav/missing.manual/src/blog/duration-parser/index.md

 parseDuration('P4WT5M'); // -> 4 weeks 00:05:00
 ```

-Using the above logic it's easy to construct your own parser that would map duration into
+Using the above logic it's easy to construct your parser that would map duration into
 different output string or add localization and internationalization.

 ### Extra: Angular Pipe